epics-modules/lua/docs/luascriptRecord.rst

 It's a menu field that has six choices:

 -  ``Every Time`` -- write output every time record is processed.
--  ``On Change`` -- write output every time VAL/SVAL changes, i.e.,
+-  ``On Change`` -- write output every time VAL/SVAL/AVAL changes, i.e.,
-   every time the result of the expression changes.
+   every time the result of the expression changes to a value different than the one immediately previous.
--  ``When Zero`` -- when record is processed, write output if VAL is zero or if SVAL is an empty string.
+-  ``When Zero`` -- when record is processed, write output if VAL is zero, if SVAL is an empty string, or if AVAL is a 0-sized array.
--  ``When Non-zero`` -- when record is processed, write output if VAL is non-zero or SVAL is a non-empty string.
+-  ``When Non-zero`` -- when record is processed, write output if VAL is non-zero, SVAL is a non-empty string, or if AVAL has any elements.
 -  ``Transition to Zero`` -- when record is processed, write output only if VAL is zero and last value was non-zero.
 If SVAL was changed, write output only if SVAL is an empty string and the last value was a non-empty string.
+If AVAL was changed, write output only if AVAL has zero elements and the last array had at least one element.
 -  ``Transition to Non-zero`` -- when record is processed, write output only if VAL is non-zero and last value was zero.
 If SVAL was changed, write output only if SVAL is a non-empty string and the last value was a empty string.
+If AVAL was changed, write output only if AVAL has at least one element and the last value had no elements.
 -  ``Never`` -- Don't write output ever.

 The SYNC field controls whether the record processes in a synchronous or